 Q. How can I check if my AutoRecover feature is working correctly?

 A. You can check if AutoRecover is functioning by going to “File”> “Options”> “Save.”
-Ensure that the AutoRecover options are checked, and manually test them by closing Word without saving a document to see if they recover the file later.
+Confirm that AutoRecover boxes have check marks.
+Test the feature by closing Word without saving a document.
+Reopen Word to see whether AutoRecover restores the file.

 Conclusion

 Losing a document doesn’t have to be a nightmare.
-Microsoft’s built-in features like AutoRecover and AutoSave are there to help you out.
+Microsoft’s built-in features, such as AutoRecover and AutoSave, prevent mistakes from becoming disasters.
 By following the steps outlined in this article on how to find recovered documents in Word, you can retrieve your lost files and minimize the chance of losing your work in the future.
-Whether you’re a student, a professional, or someone who needs to write documents occasionally, being informed about these features can save you significant time and stress.
+Whether you’re a student, a professional, or someone who needs to write documents occasionally, understanding these features can save you significant time and stress.
 Happy writing!